popgenDK/apoh/shiny/README.md

 ### Tabs

-There are 5 tabs with different apoh outputs.
-The first 2 report information on all samples uploaded, while the other 3 are specific to a single sample
+There are 6 tabs with different apoh outputs.
+The first 2 and the last one report information on all samples uploaded, while the other 3 middle ones to a single sample

 - Parental admixture plot: plot of estiamted parental admixutre proportions for all samples.
 Allow to visualize the parental admixutre proporitons estimated by NGSremix that apoh uses as input.